Spoilers for FarCry 5 ahead..

 FarCry New Dawn has me intrigued.
 I really enjoyed the gameplay of FarCry 5, in particular, the guns for hire system really stood out to me.
 I enjoy having companions in games, it makes the experience feel less lonely, and a couple of heroes taking on a big threat feels less immersion breaking than a one-man army, at least in most settings.

 I found the guns and fangs for hire in FarCry 5 to be a perfect balance.
 They were useful if you utilized them right.
-They would take cover, heal you if you were downed, but they didn’t win the game for you.
+They would take cover and heal you if you were downed, but they didn’t win the game for you.

 There was a large variety of them and they were each pretty different in personality and from a gameplay standpoint.
 I also really liked the fact that they would jump into vehicles and follow me if there wasn’t room in the one I was driving.
 I even liked most of the story.
 The number of times the player character got kidnapped was absurd, but the characters, plot, and villains were interesting…..right up until the end.